-- A CAUTION: To reduce the risk of damage to a USB connector, use minimal force to connect the device - Connect the USB cable for the device to the USB port. - NOTE: The following illustration may look slightly different than your computer.
+CAUTION: To reduce the risk of damage to a USB connector, use minimal force to connect the device.

+Connect the USB cable for the device to the USB port.

 You will hear a sound when the device has been detected.